Bluehost vs DreamHost Comparison (2026 Update)

 DreamHost landing page for WordPress website builder

 DreamHost does offer WooCommerce hosting plans, but they start at $16.95 per month.
-This plan is nearly double the cost of Bluehost’s cheapest ecommerce hosting plan, but it has 25% less storage.
-It also doesn’t come with the same ecommerce-specific features and tools that Bluehost offers.
+This plan is typically a few dollars more than Bluehost’s cheapest ecommerce hosting plan, and it generally comes with less storage on paper.
+It also doesn’t come with the same breadth of ecommerce-specific add-ons and tools that Bluehost bundles into its WooCommerce tiers.

 The Final Verdict on Bluehost Compared to DreamHost

-On the other hand, DreamHost is the favored option when you need affordable VPS or cloud hosting or want extra peace of mind in terms of security and privacy.
+On the other hand, DreamHost is the favored option when you need affordable VPS or developer-friendly cloud resources or want extra peace of mind in terms of security and privacy.

 Expanding Your Knowledge: Bluehost vs. DreamHost